Time-Travel Debugging

 Checkpoint Store

-# Each checkpoint contains the full agent state
+# Each checkpoint contains the full pipeline state

 for cp in checkpoints: